How To Teach A Potty Training Kid To Wipe Their Ass Properly

 So, for the months when you’re teaching your toddler to wipe their bum (or more, depending on the kid), parents may be on the hook for ass-wiping duties.
 (That’s what they invented shittens for.)
 Parents can coach their kids, check if their bum is clean, and give them feedback on their technique.
 Technique varies from family to family, but remember that little kids have no point of reference.
 They don’t know how many toilet paper squares to use to wipe their butt, or if the toilet paper goes in the toilet or the garbage, or what can be flushed down the toilet (hint: not wet wipes, even if they say “flushable”).

 Double-Check, Even After Your Kid Learns How to Properly Wipe

 Once toddlers have an understanding of butt-wiping technique, parents should still stick around to offer a safety wipe, because chances are the kid won’t be particularly good at it for some time.
 This can be frustrating for parents who just want the process to be complete and their butt-wiping days to be over; there’s also a temptation to compare kids to their peers, siblings, or relatives.
 But that’s neither fair nor helpful.
 In fact, stressing about potty training can really interfere with the process.

-“Make sure your kids know how to wash their hands really well.
-That’s going to be a much more important skill because going to the bathroom is dirty,” says Lesack.
-“We want it to be a sanitized kind of experience, but it just isn’t, especially for kids who don’t have very good motor skills.
-Imagine: if a child can’t hold a pencil really well, are they going to be able to get that efficient smooth wiping motion?
+“Going to the bathroom is dirty.
+We want it to be a sanitized kind of experience, but it just isn’t, especially for kids who don’t have very good motor skills,” says Lesack.
+“Imagine, if a child can’t hold a pencil really well, are they going to be able to get that efficient smooth wiping motion?
 Probably not.”